Danielskauge/Reinforcement-Learning/README.md

 - Features from TD3 algorithm
     - Delayed Policy Updates
     - Target policy smoothing
-    - Prioritized Experience Replay
+    - Clipped double Q learning

 These can be toggled in the ddpg.py file to easily experiment with different combinations of features.
 Suitable hyperparameter sets for the environment are applied automatically when selecting from Pendulum-v0, MountainCarContinuous-v1, and LunarLanderContinuous-v1

 ***Potential future features***

 - Automated hyperparameter tuning
-    - I have implemented it elsewhere, and will add it here later.
+    - I have implemented it elsewhere.
+Might implement working code here later.
 - Prioritized Experience Replay
     - Could improve sampling efficiency.